-For newcomers, here are what to look out for after the viral outbreak.
+For newcomers on Social Commerce, here are what to look out for after the viral outbreak.

 Changing Customer Behavior

-Since lockdown policies were in place in all of Asia and all over the globe, users have been spending more time on social media platform.
-The numbers impacting the eCommerce and social commerce landscape significantly increased on a global scale.
+Since lockdown policies were in place in all of Asia and all over the globe, users have been spending more time on social media platforms such as Facebook, Instagram, and Twitter.
+The numbers impacting the E-Commerce and social commerce landscape significantly increased on a global scale.

-According to insights by Hootsuite in April 2020, 74% of users aged 16 to 64 report having purchased a product on the web.
-Thailand ranked #9 worldwide in eCommerce’s share of total sales transactions at 10%.
+According to insights by Hootsuite in April 2021, 76.8% of users aged 16 to 64 report having purchased products on the web.
+Thailand ranked #3 worldwide in eCommerce adoption or percentage of users who bought products online via any device in the past month at 83.6%.
 During the COVID-19 outbreak, an average of 47% of the global sample spends more time shopping online in recent weeks.

-As the virus hit Thailand, Southeast Asian eCommerce giant Lazada recorded a 100% growth in sales in Thailand from mid-March to mid-April, according to Bangkok Post.
-Users are spending 11% more time browsing shopping websites per visit than before the lockdown.
+As the virus hit Thailand, Southeast Asian E-Commerce giant Lazada recorded a 100% growth in product sales in Thailand from mid-March to mid-April, according to Bangkok Post.
+Users are spending 11% more time browsing shopping websites, including Facebook Shopping per visit than before the lockdown.
 Lazada Thailand expects eCommerce to become a norm in the new normal.

 Long story short, we can expect more people to shop online regularly even after the pandemic.